-Prerequisites: PSYC 3312, completion of 15.0 units in the honours program, and permission of the department Chair Students will complete a research thesis under the supervision of a faculty advisor.
+Prerequisites: 15.0 units of university credit, including PSYC 3312, and admission to the honours program Students will complete a research thesis under the supervision of a faculty advisor.
 The associated seminar is devoted to presentations and discussions of students' thesis research and current faculty research interests.